sagemath/trac_to_gh/Issue 6936.md

 # Issue 6936: [with patch, needs review] Implement generic testing from #6343 for matrices

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6936

 Original creator: jason